Eminent Domain, Defined And Explained

-You might not know what eminent domain is.
-But this power wielded by governments could result in you being forced to sell your home and the land on which it sits.
+You might not know what eminent domain is, but this government power could force you to sell your home and the land on which it sits.

 How?
-Maybe you buy a home on a large chunk of land.
-Three years later, your local government decides this land would make an excellent home for a public park.
-Or maybe the government wants to expand a highway and needs your land for those new lanes.
+Let’s say you buy a home on a large chunk of land.
+Years later, your local government decides this land would make an excellent home for a public park, or there is an expansion of a state highway and they need your land for those new lanes.

 Eminent domain is the right of your local and state government to seize private land for public use, with compensation in return.
 It's essential for homeowners to understand how eminent domain works and what rights they have when the government wants their land.

-We’ll also take a look at the history of eminent domain and prominent eminent domain examples that you can learn from as a smart homeowner.
+Let’s take a look at the history of eminent domain and prominent eminent domain examples to learn from.

 Table Of Contents